 Strike ballot over Shropshire Council jobs

-Shropshire Council staff are to be balloted about taking industrial action over contractual changes.
+Shropshire Council staff are being balloted about industrial action over contractual changes.

-Employees received a letter stating all council staff would be dismissed on 30 September and immediately rehired, but only if they agreed to a 5.4% pay cut.
+Council staff received a letter in July stating they would be dismissed on 30 September and immediately rehired, but only if they agreed to a 5.4% pay cut.

-Unison carried out an "indicative ballot" in July about taking action and said 75% were in favour of striking.
+Unison carried out an "indicative ballot" in July and said 75% were in favour of striking.

-Alan James from Unison said he was "amazingly confident" of getting a vote for strike action.
+Alan James, from the union, said he was "very confident" of getting a vote for strike action.

-If that happens, they would take place around the start of September.
+If that happens, action would take place in September.

-About 40% of staff at the authority are Unison members.
+About 40% of staff at Conservative-led Shropshire Council are Unison members.

 The authority has said it needs to save £76m by 2014 because of reduced government funding.